I would like to design a tree house, how would I go about doing this?

 Set both layer 1 and 3 to an appropriate material, such as the "Tobacco Beadboard" used in this example.

-Note: Make sure that the Main Layer radio button is selected for the framing layer of the wall.
+Note: Make sure that the Main Layer is identified as the framing layer of the wall.
 For more information on creating new wall types, refer to the Related Articles section at the bottom of this article.

 To set plan defaults